- Postmark accepted as proof of timely payment. Bring your envelope to the post office and have it hand stamped for Jan 31, April 30 and July 31

 - To receive a paid receipt, please send a self-addressed, stamped envelope with payment or print receipt from Property Tax Search page

-- Towns of Catawba, Emery, Georgetown, Harmony, Lake, Ogema, Village of Prentice and City of Phillips collect taxes in 3 installments.
-Payments for these towns go to local treasurer thru July 31
+- Towns of Catawba, Emery, Lake, Ogema, Village of Prentice and City of Phillips collect taxes in 3 installments.
+Payments are made to local treasurer thru July 31

-- Price County collects all payments for Towns of Fifield, Georgetown & Harmony
+- Price County is contracted to collect all payments for Towns of Fifield, Georgetown, Harmony, Worcester, Village of Catawba & Village of Kennan

-- If you are eligible for the lottery and gaming credit and not receiving it on your current tax bill, contact the County Treasurer for a form or visit the Wisconsin Department of Revenue.
+- If you are eligible for the lottery and gaming credit and not receiving it on your current tax bill, contact the County Treasurer for a form or visit the Wisconsin Department of Revenue-Lottery Credit Forms.

 Wisconsin Statute § 74.47 sets interest and penalty rates on delinquent property tax amounts.
 Under general municipal law, a county has only those powers granted directly or indirectly by state enabling legislation.
 Therefore, unless state law specifically allows for interest and penalties to be forgiven, a county treasurer may not forgive interest and penalties on delinquent taxes.

 The State of Wisconsin allows for forgiveness of interest and penalties on delinquent property taxes only in very narrow situations.
-For example, interest and penalties on property taxes may be forgiven under the following circumstance:
+Interest and penalties on property taxes may be forgiven under the following circumstance:

 - Delay or administrative error by the U.S. Postal Office caused the tax payment to arrive untimely.
 Wisconsin Statute § 74.69.